everton-cybersec/Google_Cybersecurity_Professional_Certificate/README.md

 ## 📌 Projects

-- **Description**: These first two courses provided a theoretical foundation in cybersecurity and incident response.
+These first two courses provided a theoretical foundation in cybersecurity and incident response.
 While primarily introductory, they laid the groundwork for understanding key concepts, though no hands-on activities were included.
 - **Key Skills**: Cybersecurity fundamentals, incident response concepts, risk and threat awareness, and theoretical understanding of security frameworks.

 ### 🔎 Course 3 – Incident Report Analysis